googlegenomics/readthedocs/docs/source/use_cases/run_familiar_tools/bioconductor.rst

 1. Click on `click-to-deploy Bioconductor`_ to navigate to the launcher page on the Developers Console.
   2. Optional: change the *Machine type* if you would like to deploy a machine with more CPU cores or RAM.
   3. Optional: change the *Data disk size (GB)* if you would like to use a larger persistent disk for your own files.
-  4. Optional: change *Docker image* if you would like to install a container with additional Bioconductor packages preinstalled.
+  4. Optional: change *Docker image* if you would like to run a container with additional Bioconductor packages preinstalled.
 5. Click on the *Deploy Bioconductor* button.
 6. Follow the post-deployment instructions to log into RStudioServer via your browser!